org-arl/unet-contrib/unetsocket/matlab/readme.md

 #### Overview

-1. Setup MATLAB to use Java 1.8
+- Setup MATLAB to use Java 1.8
-2. Add relevant jars to MATLAB's static classpath
+- Add relevant jars to MATLAB's static classpath
-3. Create a unet socket connection
+- Create a unet socket connection
-4. Example of recording a signal
+- Example of transmitting a frame
-5. Example of transmitting a frame
+- Example of receiving a frame
+- Example of recording a signal
-6. Example of transmitting a baseband signal
+- Example of transmitting a baseband signal
-7. Example of transmitting a passband signal
+- Example of transmitting a passband signal
-8. Close the socket connection
+- Close the socket connection

 ## Set up MATLAB to use Java 1.8